bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

 ### Test your account and pull locally
 To test your account and start to pull locally, do the following:
-1. On the command line, login to the registry.
+1. On the command line, log in to the registry.
 Type the following:

 ```bash
 docker login -u <USER_NAME> -p <USER_PASSWORD> artifacts.developer.gov.bc.ca/<REPO_NAME>
 ```

-For example, our DockerHub caching repository looks like this:
+For example, the DockerHub caching repository looks like this:

 ```bash
 docker login -u <USER_NAME> -p <USER_PASSWORD> artifacts.developer.gov.bc.ca/docker-remote